 Breakfast & Dinner at Karnelund Krog & Rum

-The next morning, we filled our stomachs with a rich breakfast including freshly baked local pastries, organic cold cut, vegetables and fruits, and really good coffee!
+The next morning, we filled our stomachs with a rich breakfast, including freshly baked local pastries, organic cold cuts, vegetables and fruits, and excellent coffee!
 All we needed for our way back home!
-But before we started our journey, we spent some time in the beautiful garden of Karnelund Krog & Rum where the guys harvest some of the fresh ingredients for the kitchen.
+But before we started our journey, we spent some time in the beautiful garden of Karnelund Krog & Rum where the guys harvest some fresh ingredients for the kitchen.

 Last night to remember at Ales Stenar